sid0312/OCTImageSegmentation/README.md

-# Segmentation of optical coherence tomography images with diabetic macular edema using UNets.
+# Segmentation of optical coherence tomography images with diabetic macular edema - The Gluon Implementation

 Built from scratch using Apache MxNet and Gluon